-Battleship Raid: The train is visible to your left at the very beginning of the stage, and if not dealt with, it'll start making your life miserable almost as quickly.
-Most of the earlier cars don't strictly have to be destroyed.
+- Battleship Raid: The train is visible to your left at the very beginning of the stage, and if not dealt with, it'll start making your life miserable almost as quickly.
+Most of the earlier cats don't strictly have to be destroyed.

-Early-Bird Cameo: Assuming you reached this level (the "medium difficulty" fifth mission) for the first time before reaching Sector Z (the "hard difficulty" fifth mission) for the first time, the appearance of a Copperhead missile on one of the train cars near the end is this.
+- Early-Bird Cameo: Assuming you reached this level (the "medium difficulty" fifth mission) for the first time before reaching Sector Z (the "hard difficulty" fifth mission) for the first time, the appearance of a Copperhead missile on one of the train cats near the end is this.

 A bioweapon carried on one of the front-most cars of the Forever Train.
 Shortly before you reach the weapons factory, the conductor decides that Star Fox has been too much of a nuisance and that he has no choice but to unleash this on them.

 - Adaptation Expansion: Gains a new attack in 3D.

 - Attack Its Weak Point: First the head and the claw, and after that, you need to hit the train when it opens for it to reveal its last weak point.

 - Beware My Stinger Tail: It stabs you, picks you up, crunches you, and drops you.

 - Boss Subtitles: "Experimental Weapon"

 - Extra Ore Dinary: Its head drops iron rods in your path.
 Also, the iron rods explode.

 - Flunky Boss: There are plenty of regular enemies to be shot down while fighting it, and you'll have to assist your wingmen at least once if you take it on, as Peppy gets in trouble as soon as you pass the track switcher.